rich-at-thinkful/react-practice-interview/README.md

 This wireframe is just meant as a visual guide.
 No styling or layout is required to make the tests pass, only the existence of the correct elements and content.

 ![Mock](mock-wire.png "Mock wireframe")

+(If viewing in Glitch, you can click the `mock-wire.png` file in the file browser.)

 ### Specific Tasks